Skip to Main Content Skip to Footer

 • Operating system: Windows 8.1 or higher; OSX High Sierra or higher

 To get the most from this course, you will benefit from a stable internet connection wherever you intend to study.
-The live classes are immersive and we recommend using headphones with an attached microphone for the best experience.
+The live classes are immersive.
+We recommend using headphones with an attached microphone for the best experience.
 Your online course is being delivered on the Insendi Learning Experience Platform.
 Insendi is fully committed to accessibility in education; they believe in providing an equal experience for all learners.

 Meet the course contributors